mcamara/laravel-localization/README.md

 ## Events

 You can capture the URL parameters during translation if you wish to translate them too.
-To do so, just create an event listener for the `routes.translation` event like so :
+To do so, just create an event listener for the `routes.translation` event like so:

 ```php
 Event::listen('routes.translation', function($locale, $attributes)